 Microsoft’s Azure for Students program grants a credit of $100 to be used within 12 months, as well as access to over 25 free products, including Virtual Machines, File Storage, and SQL Databases for the first 12 months, while other products are always free.
 This offer is available to students and faculty 18 or older at a STEM-related field in a four-year educational institution.

 In 2016, Microsoft pledged to donate $1 billion in cloud services to universities and nonprofit organizations over the next three years.
 Eligible organizations can register for free access at Microsoft Nonprofits.

-For individual developers, new registrants receive a $200 platform credit applicable toward any Azure service, excluding third-party offerings in the Azure Marketplace.
+For individual developers, new registrants to Azure’s free tier receive a $200 platform credit applicable toward any Azure service (excluding third-party offerings in the Azure Marketplace), 12 months free use of Azure’s AI services, and permanent free use of more than 25 Azure services.
 New users can register here.

 Editor’s note: This article was written by James Sanders.
 It has been updated by Mark Kaelin and Brandon Vigliarolo.